DylanBulfin/blisp/README.md

 [my interprete-rs repository](https://github.com/DylanBulfin/interprete-rs).
 Any history before this repo's original commit can be found there.

+## Status
+It is nearing completion correctness-wise (I hope) but I've recently noticed a lot of performance issues that could come with how I handle collections and cloning.
+I intend to redo at least some of it to be more performant, changing things in-place and whatnot.

 ## Control Flow
 Each BLisp program is a single lisp statement, which simplifies the control flow.
 If you want multiple statements you must construct a list from them (explained later on)